jindrichmynarz/dissertation/parts/geocoding.md

 We sorted the postal addresses that were matched both by Here Geocoding API and our geocoder by the distance of the returned geo-coordinates in descending order.
 We manually checked the top geo-coordinates and found that the maximum distance where our geo-coordinates were invalid was 8 kilometers.
 Median distance was 0.63 meters and arithmetic mean distance was 290 meters.
-We deem such results to be reasonable for our use cases.
+We deem such results to be reasonable for our use case.

 <!--
 We geocoded 49 635 postal addresses in the Czech public procurement register.